juliendoutre/juliendoutre.github.io/content/posts/half-marathon-vincennes.md

 ---
 title: "Some statistics about Vincennes' half marathon (2022)"
-description: "Web scraping and histograms"
+summary: "Web scraping and histograms"
 date: "2025-01-22"
 ---